Undisclosed64/Undisclosed64/README.md

 I am a full stack web developer.
 ----------------------------

-I am skilled in front-end technologies like Javascript,React-JS,CSS3 and backend technologies like NodeJS,MongoDB and Express.
-Currently, I am building my first backend project as a freelancer.
+I am skilled in front-end technologies like Javascript,React-JS,CSS3 and backend technologies such as NodeJS,MongoDB and Express.

 ## Some things about me: